Our Team

 (she/they)

-Dr. Kurup is the first-year LGBTQ+ Youth, Trauma, Resilience, and Community Education Post-Doctoral Fellow in the Division of Population Behavioral Health.
-She provides youth, young adults, and families with clinical care grounded in LGBTQ-identity affirmation, from a framework of trauma-informed care using principles of third-wave CBT (e.g., DBT, ACT).
+Dr. Kurup provides youth, young adults and families with clinical care grounded in identity development, from a framework of trauma-informed care using principles of third-wave CBT (such as DBT, ACT).